Hiflylabs/awesome-dbt/README.md

 ## Utilities

 Useful tools and extensions to bump up your analytics engineer worklow.
+- [sqlfmt](https://github.com/tconbeer/sqlfmt) - sqlfmt formats your dbt SQL code so you don't have to.
 - [SQLFluff](https://github.com/sqlfluff/sqlfluff) - SQL linter that supports dbt and Jinja templating.
-- [sqlfmt](https://github.com/tconbeer/sqlfmt) - sqlfmt formats your dbt SQL code so you don't have to
 - [Build Data Access Layer on dbt](https://github.com/supasheet/dal) - Package to build GraphQL API on top of your dbt project.
 - [Run changed models based on Git status](https://discourse.getdbt.com/t/tips-and-tricks-about-working-with-dbt/287/2) - Handy bash function to run changed models since last commit.
 - [How we set up our computers for working on dbt projects](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243) - Things I wish I would have known when started working with dbt.
 Tools and hacks to improve developing experience.